 About Dr. Sami

-Dr. Sami serves and advocates for neurodivergent children, teens, and young adults who might feel misunderstood by the world around them.
-In life, it's important to be your true authentic self.
-Dr. Sami meets her clients exactly where they're at and holds the therapeutic relationship to an exceptionally high standard.
-She works with individuals to help them feel their feelings, self-advocate, process emotions, manage distress, uncover their true identities, and improve their overall self-esteem.
+Dr. Sami serves and advocates for neurodivergent children, teens, and adults who might feel misunderstood by the world around them.
+She meets her clients exactly where they're at and holds the therapeutic relationship to an exceptionally high standard.
+Dr. Sami works with individuals to help them feel their feelings, self-advocate, process emotions, manage distress, unmask, discover their true identities, embrace their interests, and improve their overall self-esteem.
+Her goal is to meet each client where they're at in a way that is unique to them, and offer supportive, affirmative care while incorporating individual interests and needs into therapy.

-Personally, Dr. Sami values non-judgment and authenticity.
-It's exhausting not being able to show others who you truly are.
-Hiding one's true self from the world (also known as masking) can cause neurodivergent individuals to feel overwhelmed, anxious, depressed, and misunderstood.
-Dr. Sami is not only a therapist, but she is a diagnostician, clinician, advocate, and educator for neurodivergent populations.
-She wears many metaphorical "hats" in this field to try to make the community a more accepting and safe place for neurodivergent individuals who might differ from the majority culture.
+Dr. Sami is not only a therapist, but she is a diagnostician, clinician, advocate, and educator for neurodivergent populations and other clinicians.
+She wears many metaphorical "hats" in this field to try to make the community a more accepting and safer place for neurodivergent individuals who might differ from the majority culture.

+Dr. Sami has over 15 years of experience working with neurodivergent individuals across the lifespan and in a variety of settings including inpatient residential, home-based therapies, community mental health, schools, non-profits, and in private practice.
+She has extensive training in psychotherapy and psychological assessment, including neuropsychological assessment.
 Regarding education and training, Dr. Sami earned her baccalaureate at Arizona State University (ASU) in Psychology and Family and Human Development in 2011.
 She completed both her master's (MA) and doctoral (Psy.D.) degrees at the Arizona School of Professional Psychology (ASPP) in Clinical Psychology and graduated in 2016.

 Contact & Location